Chris Harris Jr.: 2011

 On July 27, 2011, the Denver Broncos signed Harris to a three-year, $1.39 million contract that included a signing bonus of $2,000.

 Throughout training camp, Harris competed for a roster spot against Perrish Cox, Chevis Jackson, Darcel McBath, Kyle McCarthy, and Syd'Quan Thompson.
 He made the final roster after surviving final roster cuts and was named the fourth cornerback on the depth chart behind Champ Bailey, Andre Goodman, and Cassius Vaughn.

-He made his professional regular season debut in the Denver Broncos' season-opening 23-20 loss against the Oakland Raiders.
-The following week, he recorded two solo tackles during a 24-22 victory against the Cincinnati Bengals.
+He made his professional regular season debut in the Denver Broncos' season-opening 23–20 loss against the Oakland Raiders.
+The following week, he recorded two solo tackles during a 24–22 victory against the Cincinnati Bengals.
 Harris began receiving increased playing time after multiple injuries.
-In Week 4, Harris emerged as a possible future top cornerback prospect after replacing an ineffective Cassius Vaughn and making four combined tackles during a 49-23 loss at the Green Bay Packers.
+In Week 4, Harris emerged as a possible future top cornerback prospect after replacing an ineffective Cassius Vaughn and making four combined tackles during a 49–23 loss at the Green Bay Packers.
 Vaughn and Champ Bailey both suffered hamstring injuries and Andre Goodman suffered a shoulder injury that required stitches.
 On October 30, 2011, Harris earned his first career start after surpassing Vaughn and Goodman on the depth chart.
-He recorded nine combined tackles during the Broncos' 45-10 loss to the Detroit Lions.
-The next week, he made his second consecutive start and recorded a season-high 11 combined tackles and made his first career interception off Carson Palmer in a 38-24 victory at the Oakland Raiders.
+He recorded nine combined tackles during the Broncos' 45–10 loss to the Detroit Lions.
+The next week, he made his second consecutive start and recorded a season-high ten combined tackles and made his first career interception off Carson Palmer in a 38–24 victory at the Oakland Raiders.
 Harris finished his rookie season with a career-high 72 combined tackles (62 solo), six pass deflections, and one interception in 16 games and four starts.
+He was named to the PFWA All-Rookie Team.

-The Denver Broncos finished 8-8, but managed to finish first in the AFC West.
-On January 8, 2012, he played in his first career playoff game and recorded five combined tackles in a 29-23 overtime victory over the Pittsburgh Steelers in the AFC Wildcard game.
-The following week, Harris started his first career playoff game and made eight combined tackles as the Broncos lost 45-10 to the New England Patriots in the AFC Divisional round.
+The Denver Broncos finished 8–8, but managed to finish first in the AFC West.
+On January 8, 2012, he played in his first career playoff game and recorded five combined tackles in a 29–23 overtime victory over the Pittsburgh Steelers in the AFC Wild Card Round.
+The following week, Harris started his first career playoff game and made eight combined tackles as the Broncos lost 45–10 to the New England Patriots in the AFC Divisional Round.